nkeim/runtrackpy/README.md

 If you choose not to use `pip` or `easy_install`, you will need to make sure that the `path.py` package is also installed.

+## Tests

+A check of basic functionality (similar to what's in the example notebook) can be run with `nosetests`.

 # Documentation

 Docstrings in the source are reasonably complete, for now.
 There is also a demonstration IPython notebook in the `examples` directory.